Discovering Interpretable Algorithms by Decompiling Transformers to RASP: Results

 \subsection{Decompilation recovers interpretable algorithms}

 We show all decompiled programs in App.~\ref{app:decompiled-algorithmic}--\ref{app:decompiled-formal-language}.
-We show a program extracted for \textbf{finding the most frequent} character in a string in Figure~\ref{fig:majority}: a \texttt{select}+\texttt{aggregate} operation aggregates a histogram of tokens, which directly determines the output logits (Figure~\ref{fig:majority}(c), so that the most frequent symbol has the highest output logit.
+We show a program extracted for \textbf{finding the most frequent} character in a string in Figure~\ref{fig:majority}: a \texttt{select}+\texttt{aggregate} operation aggregates a histogram of tokens, which directly determines the output logits (Figure~\ref{fig:majority}(c)), so that the most frequent symbol has the highest output logit.
 We show a program extracted from a transformer trained to \textbf{copy a string in which each token is unique} (Unique Copy) in Figure~\ref{fig:unique-copy}.
 In this case, all operations can be expressed in terms of predefined primitives.
 The first \texttt{select}+\texttt{aggregate} annotates each position with the directly preceding symbol; the second one then corresponds to an ``induction head'' \cite{olsson2022context}: it retrieves whichever prior symbol was preceded by the current symbol.
 This indeed is the RASP mechanism hypothesized to perform copying without repetition in \citet{zhou2023algorithms, huang2025formal}.
 For a transformer trained to copy \emph{backwards}, we find a corresponding program implementing an ``anti-induction'' head operation (App.~\ref{uniquereverseat2l1h64d3lr01dropsection}).

 For transformers trained to \textbf{copy strings in which each bigram is unique}, we find (i) a program that encodes trigram statistics into a variable of dimension $|\Sigma|^3$ via a per-position operation, and (ii) a different program that only uses selection/aggregation operations (App. \ref{uniquebigramcopyat2l4h256d3lr01dropsection}, \ref{uniquebigramcopycaret2l4h256d3lr01dropsection}).